 The problem lies in the implementation: consumers have to make various efforts to find out how sustainable their clothes are and what the working conditions are of the people working on their clothes.
 Zalando's research shows that consumers expect the industry to help them make these efforts.
 More than half of the participants said they think it is important that brands, online platforms, and sellers take the pressure off them, by taking measures towards sustainability.

-This is how you bridge the attitude-behavior gap: 10 recommendations
+This is how you bridge the attitude-behaviour gap: 10 recommendations

-As a salesperson, it is therefore important to help consumers bridge the attitude-behavior gap.
+As a salesperson, it is therefore important to help consumers bridge the attitude-behaviour gap.